Search

 INSURERS CANCEL WAR RISK COVER

-As a result of the incidents, marine insurers are cancelling war risk coverage for vessels and oil shipping rates are set to surge further.
+As a result of the incidents, marine insurers are cancelling war risk coverage for vessels, and oil shipping rates are set to surge further.

 Companies including Gard, Skuld, NorthStandard, the London P&I Club and the American Club said their cancellations would take effect from March 5, according to notices dated March 1 on their websites.

-Rising Shipping Costs and Freight Rates
+Rising Costs and Market Impact

 Meanwhile, costs of shipping oil from the Middle East to Asia - already at six-year highs - are set to rise further as the widening Iran conflict is deterring shipowners from sending vessels to the region, market sources and analysts said.